Traits of a Seizure

 Treatment for Epilepsy

-When epilepsy is diagnosed, medications (called antiseizure or antiepileptic medications) are usually prescribed.
-The doctor will choose the medication based on the person's age, weight, seizure type and physical condition.
+When epilepsy is diagnosed, medicine (called anti-seizure or antiepileptic medicine) are often prescribed.
+This medicine helps control the seizures.
+The doctor will choose the medicine based on the child’s age, weight, seizure type and physical condition.

-The goal of treatment is the best quality of life, no seizures, and no side effects from the medication.
-Sometimes the medication will need to be changed if there are intolerable side effects or if it doesn't control the seizures.
+The goal of treatment is the best quality of life, no seizures, and no side effects from the medicine.
+Sometimes the medicine will need to be changed if there are side effects that are too much to handle or if it doesn't control the seizures.

-It is important to report seizures and side effects to the medical team, so that you can work together to develop the best treatment plan.
+It is vital to report seizures and side effects to the health care team, so that you can work together to make the best treatment plan.